-D. A staff member will approach the patron and indicate: "Sir/Madam, I have to ask you to exit the site you are in immediately and review this information."
-The staff member will then provide the patron with a printed statement that reads:

-"As the library is a public space frequented by minors as well as adults, display of information which may be harmful to minors, obscene, or contains child sexual abuse materials is prohibited.
+- D. A staff member will approach the patron and indicate: "Sir/Madam, I have to ask you to exit the site you are in immediately and review this information."
+The staff member will then provide the patron with a printed statement that reads: - "As the library is a public space frequented by minors as well as adults, display of information which may be harmful to minors is prohibited.
 A copy of the Library's policy and additional information is available upon request.
-If you have questions regarding this policy or its enforcement in this case, please contact the Library Director at 789-6623."
+If you have question's regarding this policy or its enforcement in this case, please contact the Library Director at 789-6623."